achliopa/udemy_Hadoop/readme.md

     * Presto: another way to execute queires on the entrire cluster
     * Apache Zeppelin: same thing. notebook style UI

-### Lecture Section 2: Using Hadoop's Core: HDFS and MapReduce
+## Section 2: Using Hadoop's Core: HDFS and MapReduce

+### Lecture 8.
+HDFS: What it is, and how it works

 * HDFS is made to handle very large files that are broken up and distributed accross the cluster
 * It breaks files into blocks (128MB by default)